 To meet the goals of each minimum control measure, CRWD is required to design and implement best management practices (BMPs) as part of the SWPPP.
 All CRWD SWPPP reports can be viewed by visiting our CRWD Reports Page.

 CRWD is also required to submit an Annual Report of work to the Minnesota Board of Water and Soil Resources (BWSR).
-Click here to view our final 2014 Annual Report for BWSR.
+Click here to view our 2016 Annual Report for BWSR.

-If you need more information or have questions, please contact Anna Eleria, Water Resource Project Manager.
+If you need more information or have questions, please contact Anna Eleria, Water Resource Division Manager.

 Education and Outreach on Stormwater BMPs